 In step two, we differentiate between pro- and anti-climate lobbying, leveraging data from the Federal Election Commission (FEC) on campaign contributions by a firm's executives and its hired lobbyists.
-The identification of anti- and pro-climate lobbying differentiates our approach from most other work (e.g., Brulle, 2018).
-Similar in spirit to Di Giuli and Kostovetsky (2014), we calculate whether these individuals' contributions go primarily to the Republican or Democratic Party, maintaining that a firm's lobbying is anti-climate (pro-climate) if its executives or lobbyists donate primarily to Republicans (Democrats).2 Our inference is based on two plausible assumptions: (i) the climate stance of executives is informative about the climate stance of their employers (and likewise for the lobbyists servicing a firm); and (ii) firms with executives (or lobbyists) donating predominantly to the Republican Party characterized by its more conservative climate actions and regulations-undertake more anticlimate lobbying; conversely, firms with associated individuals supporting the Democratic Party-recognized for a more pro-climate leaning agenda-engage in more pro-climate lobbying.
+We calculate whether these individuals' contributions go primarily to the Republican or Democratic Party, maintaining that a firm's lobbying is anti-climate (pro-climate) if its executives or lobbyists donate primarily to Republicans (Democrats).
+This approach to identify the direction of lobbying follows Kwon et al. (2023), discussed in more detail below, who use contributions by corporate lobbyists to identify pro- and anti-environmental lobbying (our approach differs in that we also consider contributions by executives).
+Our inference is based on two plausible assumptions: (i) the climate stance of executives is informative about the climate stance of their employers (and likewise for the lobbyists servicing a firm); and (ii) firms with executives (or lobbyists) donating predominantly to the Republican Party-characterized by its more conservative climate actions and regulations-undertake more anti-climate lobbying; conversely, firms with associated individuals supporting the Democratic Party-recognized for a more pro-climate leaning agenda-engage in more pro-climate lobbying.
 We provide evidence supporting each of these assumptions.
 Having applied these two steps, we aggregate the lobbying measures at the firm-year level to smooth seasonal variation.
 Some firms undertake pro- and anti-climate lobbying, so we also create a net measure.

 Building on our newly created metrics, we provide a detailed anatomy of corporate climate lobbying in the United States.
 We observe anti-climate lobbying in 10% of firm-years, and pro-climate lobbying in 7.4% of firm-years.
-On average, spending on anti-climate lobbying amounts to \$295,921 per year, and pro-climate lobbying to \$164,991 (at the intensive margin, for firms that climate lobby).3 As would be expected, climate lobbying expenses were minimal before 2006, reflecting limited corporate and societal awareness of climate change issues, and few related bills or regulations.
+On average, spending on anti-climate lobbying amounts to \$295,921 per year, and pro-climate lobbying to \$164,991 (at the intensive margin, for firms that climate lobby).
+As would be expected, climate lobbying expenses were minimal before 2006, reflecting limited corporate and societal awareness of climate change issues, and few related bills or regulations.
 From 2008 to 2010, both lobbying types increased considerably, coinciding with a significant surge in climate legislation (e.g., the American Clean Energy and Security Act).
 Expenditures dropped after 2010, though anti-lobbying consistently exceeded pro-lobbying, and peaked again in 2014.
 The years from 2017 to 2019, under President Trump, saw the least climate-related lobbying activity, likely due to his explicit opposition to climate action.
 In 2022, however, climate lobbying accelerated again and reached a sudden new peak, largely related to President Biden's administration, which increased the likelihood of stringent climate regulations and stimulated efforts to support climate action.

-2As firms are not required to disclose their climate stances in the lobbying reports, we need to infer it.
+&lt;sup>2As firms are not required to disclose their climate stances in the lobbying reports, we need to infer it.
 We use contributions by executives and lobbyists because corporate political donations are much less informative about a firm's climate stance (they rarely donate to just one party).

-3For comparison, average annual lobbying expenses by firms that exclusively contribute to the Republican (Democratic) Party, irrespective of whether the expenses are climate-motivated, amount to \$528,819 (\$356,994).
+&lt;sup>3For comparison, average annual lobbying expenses by firms that exclusively contribute to the Republican (Democratic) Party, irrespective of whether the expenses are climate-motivated, amount to \$528,819 (\$356,994).